 Work by Schmidt et al. (2003) utilized 10 meter resolution DEMs to evaluate the most accurate method for calculating curvature from digital topographic data.
 It was concluded that curvature could be most accurately calculated when a 9 term polynomial was fitted to the elevation surface, with the caveat that this will only be effective where the data quality is high enough.
-In cases where the data are of lower accuracy, Schmidt et al. (2003) recommended using quadratics to fit the elevation data.
+In cases where the data

+- 265 are of lower accuracy, Schmidt et al. (2003) recommended using quadratics to fit the elevation data.
 This work was extended by Hurst et al. (2012) to consider if these patterns held for high resolution topographic data, and it was found that fitting a 6 term quadratic or 9 term polynomial yielded similar results.
 Therefore, Hurst et al. (2012) chose to use the 6 term quadratic to compute curvature.
-For this study we also chose to use the 6 term quadratic in order to reduce computation time, and more importantly, to provide more robust curvature values as the data quality is degraded to resolutions below 10 meters (Schmidt et al., 2003).
+For this study we also chose to use the 6 term quadratic in order to reduce computation time, and more - 270 importantly, to provide more robust curvature values as the data quality is degraded to resolutions below 10 meters (Schmidt et al., 2003).

-We calculate curvature using a circular window passed across the landscape, with a radius defined by identifying scaling breaks in the standard deviation and inter-quartile range of curvature calculated at increasing window sizes, consistent with the length scales of individual hillslopes (Lashermes et al., 2007; Roering et al., 2010; Hurst et al., 2012; Grieve et al., 2016a, b).
+We calculate curvature using a circular window passed across the landscape, with a radius defined by identifying scaling breaks in the standard deviation and inter-quartile range of curvature calculated at increasing window sizes, consistent with the length scales of individual hillslopes (Lash-

+275 ermes et al., 2007; Roering et al., 2010; Hurst et al., 2012; Grieve et al., 2016a, b).
 Consequently, curvature measurements at the hillslope scale can only be considered at data resolutions high enough to resolve individual hillslope features, considered here to be no more than 10 meters, based on the window sizes identified for each landscape.
-A quadratic function of the form, is then fitted to the elevation values within the window by least squares regression (Evans, 1980), where ζ is the elevation, x and y are horizontal coordinates and a through f are fitting coefficients.
-The fitted coefficients of this polynomial can be used to calculate differing types of curvature:
+A quadratic function of the form,

-$$\zeta = ax^2 + by^2 + cxy + dx + ey + f, (2)$$
+$$\zeta = ax^2 + by^2 + cxy + dx + ey + f, \tag{2}$$